 - Explore low-cost research options: Basic options include assessing the data that your company has gathered, investigating feedback received by customer service reps, and looking at your reviews to find out more about how and where consumer sentiment has changed.

 - Re-run previous research: If additional budget is available, repeating either a whole or partial study (depending on your needs) can be cost-effective.
 You can compare pre- and post-COVID findings to adjust your marketing strategies accordingly.

-- Employ data fusion techniques for a more holistic view: Take a data-fusion insights approach for more reliable predictions.
-Combining data sources can help get richer insights than the individual sources alone, which don’t reflect real decision-making.
-For online service providers, consider combining survey data and database data for a more comprehensive view of what consumers may be willing to pay for your service.
+- Integrate different data sources for a more holistic view: Take a data-fusion insights approach for more reliable predictions.
+Combining data sources can help improve accuracy more than individual sources alone, which don’t reflect real decision-making.
+For online service providers, consider combining survey data and database data for a more accurate and holistic view of what consumers may be willing to pay for your service.

 - Move qualitative research online: Traditional qualitative research approaches such as focus groups and in-depth interviews still have a place in a socially distanced world, with the added benefit that you can reach a much wider geographical area and “hard to reach” consumer groups online.
 Other techniques like online bulletin boards allow for virtual conversations, and “smart” AI-powered qual solutions can be used to analyze consumer feedback videos and to unlock consumer emotions in voice messages.

 - Dial up social listening efforts: The increase in social media usage during the COVID-19 pandemic adds even more value to social listening as a research tool.
 What consumers are saying about your service can affect perceived value:|

 - 82% of consumers have been convinced to make a purchase by a review